o355/PyWeather/README.md

 	* Historical weather information, including hourly weather for a historical date

 * In addition, you'll soon be able to view these data types soon:
-	* Radar/satellite information (experimental for now. the developer of the GUI library I'm using is fixing it)
+	* Radar information (experimental, for now) - Coming in 0.6.1 beta
-	* Yesterday's weather
+	* Yesterday's weather - Coming sometime around 0.7 beta
-	* Webcam images (a big maybe on animated videos)
+	* Webcam images (a big maybe on animated videos) - Coming in either 0.7.2 beta or 0.8 beta
-	* Tide data
+	* Tide data - Coming in 0.7 beta
-	* Hurricane data
+	* Hurricane data - Coming in 0.7 beta
-	* Some form of a historical planner
+	* Some form of a historical planner - Coming in 0.7.1 beta
 * PyWeather is pretty modular.
 As I said earlier with the super-configurable config file, this also translates into modularity.
 PyWeather's features can be turned on and off at will.
 * PyWeather has a built-in updater, provided you have git installed.
 I hope to eventually incorporate a universal "download the zip and unzip it" system down the road.
 * PyWeather has a robust built-in debugger/logger.
 When turned on, it'll spam your console with verbosityness, or whatever that's called.